HarunRRayhan/hrr.im/README.md

 # HRR.im - Personalized Shortlink Generator
 It's simple yet powerful shortlink generator using the Laravel Framework.
-It's saves statistics of each link clicks too
+It's saves statistics of each link clicks too.
+See [SCREENSHOTS](#screenshots) for UI design
 ## Installation
 Clone this app into your directory using git:
 ```bash